kleros/vea/validator-cli/README.md

 # docker

-Create the env file first — both compose files declare it as required, so they fail immediately without it:
+Create the env file first — both compose files declare it as required, so they fail immediately without it.
+From the repo root:

-`cp .env.dist .env`
+`cp validator-cli/.env.dist validator-cli/.env`

 Run the image published to GHCR (from the repo root):